-What is the Pretrial Alcohol Education Program?
+What are the Pretrial Alcohol and Alcohol Education Programs?

 The court is the final authority in these cases, which includes determining which program component the offender will be assigned to.
 A person who successfully completes the program they were assigned to, any additional treatment ordered, and has no further legal difficulties may have the original charges dismissed after one year.
 If the offender does not successfully complete the assigned programming, they may have their prosecution on the original charges resumed.

 To Find Providers in Connecticut’s Community Resources Database:

 SOURCE: Department of Mental Health and Addiction Services, Forensic Services Division